jsdsl/alias-map/readme.md

  - **value** A value to associate with the provided alias.
  - **force** true if the key-value pair should be forcibly set, potentially requiring the removal of the provided alias as an alias for another value, and therefore potentially causing the removal of a value.
 Defaults to false.

-**Returns** true if and only if, after this operation, calling {@link AliasMap#get} with the provided alias will return the value provided.
+**Returns** true if and only if, after this operation, calling `AliasMap#get` with the provided alias will return the value provided.

 ```typescript
 public set(key: A, value: V, force: boolean = false): boolean { ... }